 - Alpha arbutin

-- Kojic acids (always patch test before opting for the use of kojic acid as it is an ingredient that is commonly associated with allergies.)
+- Kojic acids (always patch test before using kojic acid as it’s commonly associated with allergies.)

 - Rice/rice water